-Please note if you have a Force Wide crankset with 43/30 chainrings, please see our article: Can I install a SRAM RED/Force AXS 107 BCD Power Meter Spider on my SRAM Force 43/30 Wide crankset?
+If you have a Force Wide crankset, please see this article for more information: Can I install a SRAM RED/Force AXS 107 BCD Power Meter Spider on my SRAM Force Wide crankset?

 Force 1, Force CX1 and Force 22 BB30 3-bolt:

-If your SRAM crankset uses the 3-bolt interface, we would recommend the power2max.
+If your SRAM crankset uses the 3-bolt interface, the power2max would be a great option.
 Like the power meters above, it’s a spider-based power meter that measures power from both legs. power2max makes some of the most reliable power meters we sell and we use them on a number of our own bikes.

 The power meter is compatible with 110 BCD 5-bolt, 130 BCD 5-bolt or 110 BCD 4-bolt chainrings based on the version ordered.
 In many cases, you can use your existing chainrings assuming they use the same configuration as the power meter you order.
 Please see the Compatibility tab on the product page for more information.